ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 Once all extracts are made, uploaded to your file management system and emails have been sent to researchers, the final step is to ensure we mark in the `obis.detection_extracts_list` table that we have completed these tasks.

-Please enter `current_push_date = 'yyyy-mm-dd` : the date of the Push when these extracts have been made.
+Please enter `current_push_date = 'yyyy-mm-dd'` : the date of the Push when these extracts have been made.

 Then, an interactive dataframe will appear.
 This dataframe will allow you to check-off the extracts as `completed` based on those you were able to successfully create.